0xdstn/tilde-world/README.md

 Your current position is saved in **~/.world/loc** in the format **x,y**.

 Your inventory is saved in **~/.world/inventory**.
-Each item goes on one line in the format **key : Name : Description**.
+Each item goes on one line in the format **key : x,y**.
+The x,y is the room the object came from so we can reference it's data again.

 The state for props are saved in `~/.world/state`.
-It saves in the format **x_y_object_prop.txt**.
+It saves in the format **object_prop.txt**.
 As props change via user interaction, these files are updated.
 They are created upon entering a room with an object that has a prop.

 ## Creating rooms